eProsima/Integration-Service-docs/docs/usecases_content.rst

-As an alternative, you can install permanently the overlays relevant to your use-case system-wide, by adding the :code:`source` command of the the :code:`install/setup.bash` file of your local installations to the .bashrc file as:
+As an alternative, you can install permanently the overlays relevant to your use-case system-wide, by adding the :code:`source` command of the the :code:`install/setup.bash` file of your local installations to the :code:`.bashrc` file as:

 .. code-block:: bash